-Armond Pelissetti was close by and reacted traveling west on Washington Street, parking on the intersection of Washington and Cherry.
-He exited his vehicle and noticed three teenagers approaching the scene, so he ushered the kids back across the street to the alcove of their residence.
-At this point he was of the understanding he was looking for a negro male adult suspect.
+Armond Pelissetti was close by and reacted by traveling west on Washington Street, parking on the intersection of Washington and Cherry Streets.
+He exited his vehicle and noticed three teenagers in the vicinity of the intersection, so he ushered the kids back across the street to the alcove of their residence.
+At this point he was of the understanding he was looking for an adult negro male suspect.
 He went over to the taxicab and observed Paul Stine lying slumped over the front passenger seat with his head resting on the floorboard of the passenger side and was 99.9% certain he was dead.
 It is then he retook the description of the suspect.
 In the 2007 'This is the Zodiac Speaking' documentary he stated "it was then I was told it was a white male, I couldn't get to the radio fast enough at that point to let everybody else know.
 The kids had told me whoever had done this crime had left the cab, went out the door and seemed to be wiping the cab down and reaching into the cab and ambling or walking down Cherry Street in a northerly direction, kind of towards the Presidio.
-I walked that way myself, I did not run because there are innumerable alcoves and parked cars, so I went down following every technique I knew so I didn't get my head blown off."
+I walked that way myself, I did not run because there are innumerable alcoves and parked cars, so I went down following every technique I knew so I didn't get my head blown off".

-Donald Fouke on the other hand was at the same time (9.55 pm) making his approach to the crime scene - he had just passed Washington Street by Presidio Avenue - so his quickest and most direct route was north to Jackson Street, west along Jackson Street to Cherry Street and then south to the crime scene, which is exactly what he did.
-En route mind, he noticed a white male on the north side of Jackson Street as he approached Maple Street, however, believing he was looking for a black negro adult he slowed down as he passed the man, but failed to stop or question him and then sped off up Jackson Street, before turning southbound into Cherry.
-This is where he stated in the 'This is the Zodiac Speaking' documentary that he bumped into Armond Pelissetti, who was cautiously scanning the alcoves and vehicles traveling up Cherry Street.
+Officer Donald Fouke, on the other hand, was at the same time (9:55 pm) making his approach to the crime scene - he had just passed Washington Street by Presidio Avenue - so his quickest and most direct route was north to Jackson Street, west along Jackson Street to Cherry Street and then south to the crime scene, which is exactly what he did.
+En route, he noticed a white male on the north side of Jackson Street as he approached Maple Street, however, believing he was looking for a black negro adult he slowed down as he passed the man, but failed to stop or question him, and then sped off up Jackson Street before turning southbound into Cherry.
+This is where he stated in the 2007 'This is the Zodiac Speaking' documentary that he bumped into Armond Pelissetti, who was cautiously scanning the alcoves and vehicles traveling up Cherry Street.
 It is then, crucially, that Donald Fouke said "He stopped us and said that he was looking for the white male that had just gone down the street.
-There was a little conversation about what the initial description was and he said no he was a white male, I then used a slang term and said oh that was the suspect."
-Clearly Donald Fouke was still under the impression he was on the lookout for a black male until he was corrected.
+There was a little conversation about what the initial description was and he said no he was a white male, I then used a slang term and said oh that was the suspect".
+Clearly, Donald Fouke was still under the impression he was on the lookout for a black male until he was corrected.

-So the question to ask is, what was Donald Fouke doing with this extra time, of which there could be at least two minutes.
+So, the question to ask is, what was Donald Fouke doing with all this extra time, of which there could be at least two minutes?

-If he claimed he turned straight into Cherry Street as he stated in 'This is the Zodiac Speaking' documentary, then he would had to have stopped and talked to the white male suspect in Jackson Street for possibly 2 minutes to allow for this, and based on the dialogue given by Zodiac in the 'Bus Bomb' letter, it was more likely a matter of seconds rather than minutes.
+If he turned straight into Cherry Street as he claimed in the 2007 'This is the Zodiac Speaking' documentary, then he would had to have stopped and talked to the white male suspect in Jackson Street for possibly 2 minutes to allow for him to meet Armond Pelissetti directly - and based on the dialogue given by Zodiac in the 'Bus Bomb' letter, it was more likely a matter of seconds rather than minutes.
 So this scenario is unlikely.
-However, if he had briefly talked to the Zodiac Killer and had been directed to Arguello Boulevard and then had conducted a brief sweep of West Pacific Avenue, before returning to Cherry Street to meet Armond Pelissetti, this 2+ minutes are accounted for easily.
+However, if he had briefly talked to the Zodiac Killer and had been directed to Arguello Boulevard and then had conducted a brief sweep of West Pacific Avenue, before returning to Cherry Street to meet Armond Pelissetti, then this 2+ minutes are accounted for easily.
 This indicates that his account in the 'Crimes of the Century' documentary is truer to the unfolding events of October 11th 1969 and not his later account in the 2007 documentary, which does not conform to the timeline.
 In fact, it simply is not possible whichever way you twist it.

 A big thanks to Alex Lewis for all his help on this subject.